-The Alexandria City School Board recognizes that students need adequate, nourishing food in order to learn, grow, and maintain good health.
-To reinforce the school division's nutrition education program, food sold to students during regular school hours (on school premises) will follow the meets, at a minimum, the requirements established by state and federal law and regulation, including the Healthy, Hunger-Free Kids Act of 2010.
+The Alexandria City School Board recognizes that sStudents need adequate, nourishing food in order to learn, grow, and maintain good health.
+To reinforce the school division's nutrition education program, food sold to students during regular school hours (on school premises) meets, at a minimum, the requirements established by state and federal law and regulation, including the Healthy, Hunger-Free Kids Act of 2010.